sergeiudris/deathstar.lab/docs/design/design.md

 - long story short
   - we put into eventlogs ops that when replayed lead to creating a state (in-memory or db) from 0 or the point when events continue
   - and are not inteded to replay "maigcally" replay the whole program

+## replaying eventlog: it's reduce, it's exacatly reduce

+- we reduce a list of ops (eventlog) into state and we can supply an initial state